-As an American, che va matta per l’Italia (that is crazy for Italia) one of my new favorite holiday traditions is also a very old Italian custom: constructing a presepe (nativity scene).
+As an American che va matta per l’Italia (who is crazy for Italia) one of my new favorite holiday traditions is also a very old Italian custom: constructing a presepe (nativity scene).
 Every Italian presepe is unique, because it is created from scratch, and it is as individual as the person who builds it.

 Also included in the box were sheets of arty papers, dried moss, tiny pebbles and miniature packages of straw.
 All I needed to add were a couple of ordinary cardboard boxes to create the base structure for my pastoral scene.
 Over these I artistically crumpled and draped paper, scattered the straw and moss and then strategically placed the statues…and presto…I had made my first presepe!
 For fun I add as a back drop, one of my own paintings of an Italian landscape.

 I asked my friend Vita to tell me all about her own Christmas traditions and those of typical Italians:

 Among the Italian Christmas traditions and legends, the presepe and the presepe vivente (living presepe) come to mind first.
 It is quite traditional in Italy for each family to construct a presepe and place it near the Christmas tree.
 For me it does not feel like Christmas until the presepe has been built.
 The presepe vivente is also quite popular.
 It is a theatrical representation which recreates the atmosphere and the drama of the first nativity.